 Harnessing Choice in Fixed Income Investing

 Bond investors must consider how to accomplish this alignment in a meaningful way.
-In this blog post, we focus on the shortfalls of passive bond index funds with regards to their inability to customize in ways that align with investor values.
+In this blog post, we focus on the shortfalls of passive bond index funds with regards to their inability to customize in ways that align with investor values.1

-As Robert Monks wrote, “Passive index funds, algorithm trading, the incessant churn of financial markets around the world have all served to weaken the bonds of ownership and divorce shareholders from any compelling sense of responsibility for the corporations in which they have invested.”2 We know it’s not our job to define our clients’ values, but we do think investing should be done responsibly and thoughtfully.
+As Robert Monks wrote, “Passive index funds, algorithm trading, the incessant churn of financial markets around the world have all served to weaken the bonds of ownership and divorce shareholders from any compelling sense of responsibility for the corporations in which they have invested.”3 We know it’s not our job to define our clients’ values, but we do think investing should be done responsibly and thoughtfully.
 We look forward to continuing to provide opportunities for our clients to do so, and we invite further discussion on fixed income strategies for a changing world.

 Reshma Kapadia, “We’re All Gun Owners, and Here’s Why.”
 Barron’s.
 February 24, 2018.
 Eric Roston, “New York City, Albany Part Ways on Divesting Fossil-Fuel Stocks,” Bloomberg, February 27, 2018.

 Robert A.G.
 Monks, Citizens DisUnited: Passive Investors, Drone CEOs and the Corporate Capture of the American Dream (Miniver Press, 2013).

 # 300444 7/8/2022

 This material provides general and/or educational information and should not be construed as a solicitation or offer of Breckinridge services or products or as legal, tax or investment advice.
 The content is current as of the time of writing or as designated within the material.
 All information, including the opinions and views of Breckinridge, is subject to change without notice.